 Working at MED-ACT

 MED-ACT offers career path opportunities for those interested in specializing in the delivery of emergency medical services.
-Most paramedics spend many years at MED-ACT, and often add specialty work to their role.
+Most EMTs and paramedics spend many years at MED-ACT, and often add specialty work to their role.

 MED-ACT offers a variety of development and leadership opportunities for field providers.